 The inner fleece waistband is a nice touch, giving you a cushion over your hipbones and helping to prevent chafing when wearing a hip belt.
-They also sit at a perfect place on our hips — not so low so that a hip belt pushes them down as we hike, but not too high either to avoid having extra material at the waist that bunches and pinches.
+The Lobo's also sit at a perfect place on our hips — not so low so that a hip belt pushes them down as we hike, but not too high either to avoid having extra material at the waist that bunches and pinches.

 The diamond-shaped gusset kept any concern of pant-splitting at bay, and these pants move freely no matter what outdoor activity you are doing.
 If you are looking for something specifically for bouldering or rock climbing, we did prefer the much stretchier Prana Halle for those applications.
-And, if you need a pair that works as well hiking as for lounging on the couch at the end of the day, check out the Mountain Hardwear Dynama, our Top Pick for Comfort.
+And, if you need a pair that works as well hiking as for lounging on the couch, check out the Mountain Hardwear Dynama.

+These pants scored above average for versatility, not only because of their convertible design but also their water resistance.
 If you want something that works equally well for a quick paddle and a day hike, then these pants are hard to beat.
 The only thing they don't do well is running.

 We also noticed no pilling between the legs or wear on the seat, unlike The North Face Aphrodite 2.0 and Mountain Hardwear Dynama pants.

-The Marmot Lobo's Convertible Pant have a DWR (durable water repellent) treatment, which helps water bead off the pants instead of saturating through, keeping you dry.
+The Marmot Lobo's Convertible Pant has a DWR (durable water repellent) treatment, which helps water bead off the pants instead of saturating through, keeping you dry.
 In our water test, no amount of spraying with the water bottle would cause the material to get wet, and it held big puddles on the surface for a long time.
-By rubbing the water in (as would happen if you were hiking in the rain and your legs were brushing against each other), the material did finally get wet, but we'd feel confident wearing these pants in a light rain without needing to put on a pair of rain pants.
+By rubbing the water in (as would happen if you were hiking in the rain and your legs were brushing against each other), the material did finally get wet, but we'd feel confident wearing these pants in light rain without needing to put on a pair of rain pants.

 The Marmot Lobo's have plenty of features, most of which we like, though we do have a few quibbles.
-The button closure for the crop conversion is cute and low profile, and they also quickly convert to shorts, as long as you are not wearing full hiking boots.
+The loop button closure for the crop conversion is cute and low profile, and they also quickly convert to shorts, as long as you are not wearing hiking boots.

 These pants are great for a wide range of outdoor recreation activities.
 They are perfect for hiking, biking, traveling, and backpacking.
 Rolled up or converted into shorts, these pants are also great for water activities like kayaking, rafting, or stand-up paddleboarding.